 ‘painted the plates quickly and surely, always standing up.
 He would work on two or three plates.
 He had a very good idea of the over-printing of the plates.
 That wasn’t a problem for him.
 He would then choose the colour, saying “I see that in cherry red” of one plate, and choosing another colour for another plate and so on.’
 (Quoted in Elliott (ed.), 2001, p.325.)

 Heron was interested in the purely physical nature of colour and claimed he did not intend any shapes or forms that occurred in his paintings or prints to be interpreted as symbolic or iconic.
 Certain motifs, nevertheless, recurred throughout his work, and later Heron recognised that elements could be referential.
 Many of the forms Heron used in earlier works reappear in The Brushwork Series, but rendered with a greater freedom and spontaneity.
 In engaging with the process of making the plates, Heron was able to experiment further with his markmaking.
-In this work, Heron dribbles and splashes the ink mixture across the plate using sweeping strokes and calligraphic marks in bright yellow and green.
+In this work, Heron restricts his palette to one shade of yellow, forming a loose composition of blobs and strokes that could be read as a garden bed.

 The portfolio is printed in an edition of thirty-eight with fifteen artist’s proofs and one printer’s proof.
 The prints in Tate’s collection are numbered 9/38 and are stamped with the mark of the estate.